Senaru, Indonesia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you choose the correct type.
-The vast majority of adapters currently being sold are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Be careful to get the right kind.
+The majority of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most countries.

 Power bank for devices